This post may contain affiliate links. Please see our disclosure policy.

 Here’s a step by step guide for what you need to do, but you can find the full recipe below for detailed instructions.

 ONE: Preheat the oven to 220 C/200 Fan.
 Line a large baking sheet with non-stick baking paper.
-Melt 1 tablespoon of the butter in a large non-stick frying pan.
+Melt 1 tbsp of the butter in a large non-stick frying pan.
 Chop the mushrooms, mushrooms and celery.
 Add the oil, followed by the onion, celery and mushrooms.
 Sauté for about 10 minutes over a medium heat, stirring often, until softened.

 TWO: Blitz the nuts.
 Add the garlic, chopped herbs and bay leaves to the softened vegetables and continue to cook over a low-medium heat for about 5-10 minutes, stirring often.